Amphitheatre

 A natural amphitheatre is a performance space located in a spot where a steep mountain or a particular rock formation naturally amplifies or echoes sound, making it ideal for musical and theatrical performances.
 Notable natural amphitheatres include the Drakensberg amphitheatre in South AfricaSlane Castle in Ireland, the Supernatural Amphitheatre in Australia, and the Red Rocks and Gorge amphitheatres in the western United States.

-Design Parameters of Amphitheatre
+Design Parameters for Amphitheatre

 2. It should be away from the commercial and industrial areas.
 Mostly outside of town, away from traffic and other distractions.